sophistifunk/modular-ux-widgets-poc/README.md

 ---
 ## Extensibility

-For documentation on implemnting extensions see go [here](https://github.com/imeredith/es-extensions-api)
+This is provided via Jenkins [JEP-204](https://github.com/jenkinsci/jep/tree/master/jep/204).
+For documentation on implmenting extensions see the implementation of the JEP [here](https://github.com/imeredith/es-extensions-api)
 ---

 ## Specifications